XY-like Incommensurate Magnetic Order in Ce$_2$SnS$_5$: Fitting the Magnetic Reflection Peaks

-The variance of each data point in the background subtracted spectrum was obtained by adding the variances of the background spectrum to that of the spectrum taken under $T_N$.
 A least-squares fit of the Lorentzian lineshape described in Eq. (\ref{Eq: L}) was then performed on the background subtracted dataset around each magnetic reflection peak to extract its position $q_0$.
 The standard deviation of the $q_0$ extracted from the fit was obtained by taking the square root of the corresponding diagonal element of the covariance matrix of the fit.
 Tables \ref{T: N} and \ref{T: N5} shows the $q_0$ values extracted by this fit as well as the corresponding standard deviation $\sigma_{q_0}$ for each of these magnetic reflection peaks.